The Buzz on Observation Hives

 You may decide to build your own observation bee hive – which is a great idea as long as you follow a good plan and keep bee space in mind – the same as building any beehive.

-Permanent Indoor
+Stationary Indoor

 Then, take your internal box unit outside to this location and remove the frames of comb (with bees) from the hive and place them inside the glass box.

 When you take the glass box back inside, and connect it to the outside pipe – some bees will start to exit to the outside.
-They will fan and release pheromones to help guide their outside sisters to the hive.
+They will fan and release honey bee pheromones to help guide their outside sisters to the hive.

 Remove the transportation hive you had sitting outside and, in a few days, – they will work things out.

-Temporary Portable Hives
+Portable OB Hives

 For a temporary portable observation hive, the process is even easier.
 These are often single-frame hives.
 Take it to the apiary to the hive you plan to use as a resource.

-Regardless of the size of your observation hive, it is important to have a privacy curtain.
-(Even a piece of old towel.)
 Something to throw over the class wall and give the bees a secure feeling when you are not doing demos of the observation hive.

 Always keep the glass bee hive out of direct sunlight.
 They are not able to control the internal temperature as they would in a normal hive.

 This is my single deep frame observation hive.
 It is great to take to educational booths and events.
 It has a groove to hold the frame and screws lock the front panel to prevent accidental opening.
+There should be no risk of your girls getting out.

 The unit has ventilation holes in the top and bottom of the frame and enlarged one to allow for the use of a plastic drink bottle as a feeder.